-Canterbury Christ Church University for supporting Anne Cooke to undertake this project;

-- Dr Catherine Dooley, Dr Stephen Weatherhead and the Professional Standards Unit of the Division for commissioning and supporting this report; - Dr Stuart Whomsley and the Psychosis and Complex Mental Health Faculty of the Division for helpful comments and support;

-Professor Mike Slade

-- Sophie Chatfield and Sarah Phillips for their skilled and enthusiastic help with research and referencing; - Bruce Bassam for help and support over the course of this project; - Helen and Nigel Cooke for helpful comments on making our language clear and accessible; - Professor Peter Kinderman for his extensive help and support with the editing process.
+- Canterbury Christ Church University for supporting Anne Cooke to undertake this project; - Dr Catherine Dooley, Dr Stephen Weatherhead and the Professional Standards Unit of the Division for commissioning and supporting this report; - Dr Stuart Whomsley and the Psychosis and Complex Mental Health Faculty of the Division for helpful comments and support; - Sophie Chatfield and Sarah Phillips for their skilled and enthusiastic help with research and referencing; - Bruce Bassam for help and support over the course of this project; - Helen and Nigel Cooke for helpful comments on making our language clear and accessible; - Professor Peter Kinderman for his extensive help and support with the editing process; - Dr Jayasree Kalathil and colleagues.
+Following the launch of this report, the editor Anne Cooke received an open letter signed by Dr Kalathil, Professor Suman Fernando, Professor Philip Thomas and Dr Jan Wallcraft.
+It pointed out that the report had engaged insufficiently with scholarship regarding the experiences of people from black and minority ethnic communities in relation to psychosis and schizophrenia,1 that people from these communities were not represented on the author group, and that changes were needed to the language in some sections.
+Anne apologised for this and a number of meetings took place to address these issues.
+This revised version published in 2017 includes amendments addressing these issues and also the relationship between psychosis and social inequality more generally, drafted in consultation with the signatories and with Professor Nimisha Patel.
+Other critiques of the report will be addressed in future editions.
+This revised version of the original edition is dedicated to contributor Steve Onyett who sadly passed away in 2015.
+His contribution to improving mental health care was immense.
+We miss you Steve; - Dr David Harper and Professor David Pilgrim for their extensive contributions to the preparation of this revised version.